 Commercial services between 1201A to 3000A will require on-site transformers with an underground conduit system connecting them to the service point.
 PGE requires transformers to be located within the lot lines of the property serviced.
-The termination of the service must be located on the exterior of the customer owned/leased building (see ESR section 3.8 Point of Delivery).
+The termination of the service must be located on the exterior of the customer owned/leased building (see the ESR, Chapter 3 Services).